ised-isde-canada/moodle-theme_gcintranet/README.md

 **Status:**
 * We have completed initial development and specification design.
-* We have made a lot of progress on the GCWeb theme.
+* We have made a lot of progress on the GCIntranet theme.
 * We are starting development of the GCIntranet theme.
 * We removed the deprecated pre-2019 WET-BOEW themes including Canada.ca, GC Web Usability, GC Intranet, WET-BOEW, OGPL.